D19ital/docs/content/wired/phenom.en.md

 - Save your layout in the [Entropy](https://github.com/ergohaven/entropy) by opening the **"Layout"** menu, then selecting **"Export layout"**

 ### Installation
-To reflash/update the firmware, the keypad must be put into bootloader mode.
+To reflash/update the firmware, the keyboard must be put into bootloader mode.
 This can be done in several ways.
 Choose one:

 1. **Using the RESET button:**
     - Connect the USB power cable and quickly press the RESET button twice on the bottom of the keyboard